Is a HELOC a Good Idea?

 How does a HELOC work?

-Typically, you can apply for a HELOC up to 80% of your home’s value.
-What credit line you apply for and what amount you get will be the difference between the appraised market value of your home and what you owe.
-You can then draw against your established credit line for up to 10 years, using the money as needed.
+Typically, you can apply for a HELOC up to 85% of your home’s value.
+The appraised market value of your home and the amount you owe will influence the credit line you apply for and the amount you receive.

 Some HELOCs (called interest-only HELOCs) allow you to start by paying back only interest, which keeps your repayment amount very low.
 Other lenders will offer a short-term introductory rate that is fixed for a certain amount of time, said Pahm Foxley, vice president of mortgage lending at Wasatch Peaks Credit Union.
 “Interest rates are normally tied to the prime interest rate set by the Federal Reserve,” Foxley told us.